aiwaiwa/playground/README.md

     * `<space> | 0 | 25d24fe7-805a-4cfb-8cf7-12cfc8ca8ff9 | normal_map_001` - parent prim, #0 face, diffuse map UUID, normal map from inventory "normal_map_001".
     * `Hair | 1 | fluffy | | fluffy_sp` - prim `Hair`, face #0, diffuse map `fluffy`, no normal map, specular map `fluffy_sp`.

-Spaces in between any parts described above, between the `|` characters will be removed from both ends, which basically allows for spaces anywhere inside they names.
-This also help in decorating the lines like aligning the columns of data.
+Spaces surrounding `|` characters will be removed from both ends, which allows for spaces anywhere inside the link names or texture names.
+This also help in decorating the lines, ex. aligning the columns of data.

 ### Repetition of the same definition